-Request: Provide at least \$5 million in dedicated funding for the Sickle Cell Disease (SCD) Data Collection program at the Centers for Disease Control and Prevention's (CDC) Blood Disorders Division, within the National Center on Birth Defects and Developmental Disabilities.
+Request: Provide at least \$10 million in dedicated funding in fiscal year (FY) 2024 for the Sickle Cell Data Collection program at the Centers for Disease Control and Prevention (CDC).

 Sickle Cell Disease (SCD) and Sickle Cell Trait (SCT)

 Sickle Cell Disease (SCD) is an inherited, lifelong disorder affecting nearly 100,000 Americans.
 Individuals with the disease produce abnormal hemoglobin which results in their red blood cells becoming rigid and sickle-shaped and causing them to get stuck in blood vessels and block blood and oxygen flow to the body.
 SCD complications include severe pain, stroke, acute chest syndrome (a condition that lowers the level of oxygen in the blood), organ damage, and in some cases premature death.
 Though new approaches to managing SCD have led to improvements in diagnosis and supportive care, many people living with the disease are unable to access quality care and are limited by a lack of effective treatment options.